Alexhuszagh/xcross/README.md

 # Toolchains

 Simple C/C++ toolchains for cross-compiling, useful for testing cross-platform support, such as in CI pipelines.
+Images may be downloaded from [ahuszagh/cross](https://hub.docker.com/r/ahuszagh/cross)>

 # Image Types